Empirical Design in Reinforcement Learning: Common errors in reinforcement learning experiments

-\paragraph{Attempting to run an experiment beyond your computational budget} It is tempting to say it is not possible to do sufficient runs, or not possible to carefully test hyperparameters, due to lack of compute.
+\paragraph{Attempting to run an experiment beyond your computational budget:} it is tempting to say it is not possible to do sufficient runs, or impossible to carefully test hyperparameters, due to lack of compute.
 So you conclude it is only feasible to do a smaller number of runs. \emph{However, this is not a valid claim.} Let us return to our example of animal learning researchers and rats.
 If a lab can only afford one rat, then it is not acceptable to run experiments using only this one rat.
 Instead, they simply have to do different research.
 The same is true for us.
 If you do not have the resources to run a correct experiment (say in Atari), then the alternative is not to run an incorrect one.
 Instead, the alternative is to run a different experiment entirely, one that is feasible and meaningful.

-\paragraph{Gatekeeping with benchmark problems} This is more about reviewing than running good experiments, however, there is such a strong connection between the two we would be remiss not to discuss the perils of benchmarking.
+\paragraph{Gatekeeping with benchmark problems:} this is more about reviewing than running good experiments, however, there is such a strong connection between the two we would be remiss not to discuss the perils of benchmarking.
 Experimental results should be evaluated in how they contribute understanding and insight.
 Algorithms tuned to benchmarks often have many small tricks.
 It is often unclear which tricks contribute to success.
 Demonstration results \emph{can} be helpful---especially to inspire progress---but not all (or even most) experiments should be demonstration results.
+The goal of empirical reinforcement learning research is to create new knowledge, not pick winners!

 \biblio